 Plossi Eyepiece Set + Barlows With Case

 What does a telescope filter do?
 Telescope filters add subtle effects by filtering out the transmission of certain light waves to add contrast or boost the appearance of the detail of the Moon and the planets for the observer.

-It’s best to start out with some basic ones and then add to your observing tool box as you develop your skills in use of the telescope to see details of the planets or other objects.
+It’s best to start with some basic ones and then add to your observing tool box as you develop your skills in the use of the telescope to see details of the planets or other objects.

 Mostly telescope eyepieces screw into the base of eyepieces.